engraving-challenges/main/setup.md

 replacing USER_NAME with your GitHub user name, and REPO_NAME with the actual name of the challenge's repository.
 (You may also copy the repository address from GitHub.
 On the website _of your fork_, find the `HTTPS clone URL` - it's located on the right).
+Please note that `git clone` will create a subdirectory inside your current working directory, so you don't need to create a directory for the new repository.
+Instead you should have something like a base directory where you want to store all your repositories in and run `git clone` from there.
+This will download a copy *of your fork* to your local disk and initialize it as a Git repository.

 ### Add upstream repository to your local clone

 To be able to download any new work submitted by other participants, you have to add a _remote repository_.
-In the command line, run `git remote add upstream https://github.com/engraving-challenges/REPO_NAME.git`, replacing REPO_NAME with the name of the challenge's repository.
+In the command line, navigate to *inside your repository directory* and run
+`git remote add upstream https://github.com/engraving-challenges/REPO_NAME.git`, replacing REPO_NAME with the name of the challenge's repository.
+This will add a remote with the name of `upstream` to the `origin` remote that was initialized by `git clone` and that points to your fork on Github.